ShivamGupta34/SQL-Analytics-Project/README.md

 ## 🌟About Me
-I'm a budding Business and Data Analyst passionate about transforming data into actionable insights.
+I'm a budding Business and Data/Database Analyst passionate about transforming data into actionable insights.
 I enjoy working with SQL, Excel, and BI tools to solve real-world problems, optimize operations, and support decision-making.
 This GitHub serves as my personal space to document learning, share projects, and demonstrate practical applications of analytics and reporting.